dvesti/site-dia/content/posts-old/emoji-support/index.en.md

 lightgallery: true
 ---

-Вова Emoji can be enabled in a Hugo project in a number of ways.
+Emoji can be enabled in a Hugo project in a number of ways.

 <!--more-->